Conditional symmetric instability: Slantwise movement

 Horizontal accelerations (to the left or right of a surface $\scriptstyle M_g$) are due to an increase/decrease in the $\scriptstyle M_g$ of the environment in which the particle moves.
 In these cases, the particle accelerates or slows down to adjust to its new environment.
-Particule A undergoes a horizontal acceleration that gives it positive buoyancy as it moves to colder air and decelerates as it moves to a region of smaller $\scriptstyle M_g$.
+Particle A undergoes a horizontal acceleration that gives it positive buoyancy as it moves to colder air and decelerates as it moves to a region of smaller $\scriptstyle M_g$.
 The particle rises and eventually becomes colder than its new environment.
 At this point, it has negative buoyancy and begins to descend.
 In doing so, $\scriptstyle M_g$ increases and the particle returns to its original position.